 In most mergers, the buyer and seller are each represented by legal counsel.
 Many shareholders of the selling company assume that the law firm that “sat on their side of the table” in the negotiation phase of the transaction will continue to represent their interests after closing.
 After all, the selling shareholders were the owners of the selling company, and thus were the ones whose economic interests the selling company’s lawyers were seeking to protect in negotiating the deal.
 Many shareholders also assume that any communications with their counsel will remain confidential and cannot later be accessed by the buyer.
-Both of these issues have received substantially more attention lately in light of recent case law and increased focus on their importance to the post-closing process.
-See M&A Privilege: What to Make of the Great Hill Case – Who Owns the Attorney-Client Privilege After Closing and How Can it Really be Addressed? for a discussion of the privileged communications issue.
+Both of these issues have received substantially more attention in light of applicable case law and increased focus on their importance to the post-closing process.
+See M&A Privilege: What to Make of the Great Hill Case, Who Owns the Attorney-Client Privilege After Closing and How Can It Really Be Addressed? for a discussion of the privileged communications issue.

 Regarding the conflicts waiver issue, whether the seller’s law firm can continue after closing to represent the selling shareholders or the shareholder representative is not always clear.
 The law firm’s client is usually the selling company, not its shareholders.
 At closing, the company that was acquired becomes a part of the buyer, and therefore, the attorney-client relationship arguably flows to the buyer.
 This means that the selling company’s counsel may be conflicted out of taking a position that is contrary to the interests of the combined company, as this combined company now includes its current or former client.

 To address this conflicts issue, the selling company can consider adding language to the merger agreement that specifically says that the selling company and the buyer waive this possible conflict of interest, and agree that the seller’s law firm can represent the selling shareholders and their representative after closing.